Wayne State University Law School

-Wayne State University Law School, also known as Wayne Law, is the law school of Wayne State University in Detroit.
-Wayne Law is located in Midtown, Detroit's Cultural Center.
+Wayne State University Law School (also known as Wayne Law) is the law school of Wayne State University in the Midtown neighborhood of Detroit, Michigan, United States.
 Founded in 1927, the law school offers juris doctor (J.D.), master of laws (LL.M.), online master of studies in law, and minors in law degree programs.

 History

 The Law School was founded in 1927 and originally named the Detroit City Law School as part of the City Colleges of Detroit.
 Allan Campbell served as the Law School's founding dean, which graduated its first class with the bachelor of laws (LL.B.) degree in 1928.

 The City Colleges of Detroit were renamed Wayne University in 1933.
 In 1956, the university joined Michigan State University and the University of Michigan as one of the state's three major public research institutions and was renamed Wayne State University.

 The Law School received full American Bar Association (ABA) accreditation in 1939.
 The school's Moot Court program (originally called the Case Club) was established in 1938, and the Wayne Law Review began publication in 1954.
 As an additional honor, members of the Wayne Law Review were awarded Juris Doctor (J.D.) degrees rather than LL.B. degrees (J.D. degrees were awarded to all law students with an undergraduate degree beginning in 1965).
 In 1965, the Law School's students founded the Free Legal Aid Clinic, which is now operated in conjunction with Lakeshore Legal Aid and Neighborhood Legal Services.

 At the urging of the ABA and the State Bar of Michigan Board of Commissioners, Wayne State University Law School and the University of Michigan Law School joined to form the Institute of Continuing Legal Education in 1960.